How AI Can Hijack Your Career and Steal Your Future

-Hearing from insiders, experts, developers, campaigners and ordinary workers, The Algorithm takes readers on a fascinating and alarming quest.
-From software analysing interviewees’ facial expressions and tone of voice, to video games used as performance assessment, to programmes constructing ‘personality profiles’ by scanning candidates’ social media, almost all major employers harness AI in their recruitment.
-Then they track their employees’ location, keystrokes, group dynamics, or even their physical health.
-‘Robots’ are identifying who is productive, who is a bully, who is worth long-term investment, and who will probably quit.
+Interviewing experts, developers and ordinary workers, The Algorithm offers fascinating and alarming truths.
+From software analysing interviewees’ facial expressions and tone of voice, to video games assessing their performance, to ‘personality profiles’ built from candidates’ social media, almost all major employers use AI in recruitment.
+Programmes track their staff’s activity, group dynamics and physical health, identifying who is productive, a bully, worth long-term investment, or likely to quit.
 But can we trust them?

-In a world of severe job insecurity, workplace algorithms are on the brink of dominating our lives and threatening our human future—if we don’t fight back.
+In a world of severe job insecurity, workplace algorithms are on the brink of dominating or even threatening us—if we don’t fight back.

-Hilke Schellmann is an Emmy-winning investigative reporter and journalism professor at NYU.
-She has reported for HBO, NPR, The New York Times, The Guardian and The Wall Street Journal, where she has led a team investigating how artificial intelligence is changing our lives.
-Her ‘extraordinary’ (Variety) documentary for PBS, Outlawed in Pakistan, premiered at the Sundance Film Festival, where The Los Angeles Times dubbed it ‘among the standouts’.
-It won an Emmy, an Overseas Press Club award and a Cinema for Peace award.
+Hilke Schellmann is an award-winning investigative reporter and journalism professor at New York University.
+She has reported for HBO, NPR, The New York Times, The Guardian and The Wall Street Journal, where her team investigated how AI is changing our lives.
+Her PBS documentary, Outlawed in Pakistan, won an Emmy.